By Jerry Del Priore

 This is from the corner of the unusual, at least by American standards, especially mine.

 Afghanistan’s national sports isn’t soccer, the world’s most popular sport, nor is it cricket, second in popularity to soccer.

-Turkic peoples in northern Afghanistan predominately play the game.
-The game is believed to be played in Afghanistan since the days of Genghis Khan, the Mongol warrior whose army swept across Asia in the 13th century.
+Turkic peoples in northern Afghanistan predominately participate in the game.
+The sport is believed to be played in Afghanistan since the days of Genghis Khan, the Mongol warrior whose army swept across Asia in the 13th century and caused mass destruction.

 Customarily, games could last for several days, but in its tournament-version, Buzkashi match time is limited.

 March 21st is called Nowruz, which is the first day of the Afghan New Year and the kickoff of the Buzkashi season.
 It’s a public holiday in Iran, Iraq, Georgia, Afghanistan, Azerbaijan, Tajikistan, Turkmenistan, Uzbekistan, and Kyrgyzstan